 Documentation: Date of contract termination

-Select SemQL in the value type drop down of the Visible property, and then click the Edit button to open the SemQL Editor.
+Next to the Visible property, select SemQL in the value type drop-down menu, and click the Edit button to open the SemQL editor.

-Enter the following expression in the SemQL Editor and then click OK:
+Enter the following expression in the SemQL editor and click OK.

 EndDate is not null